OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/rating.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Allows users to rate a particular item.
+summary: Allows users to rate a particular item or service.
 ---

 # Rating